karpy47/PhpMqttClient/README.md

 Note that all calls are blocking until a timeout occurs.
 If you need some fancy async solution, you'll have to find another repo.

+This implementation works with [MQTT ver 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) for QOS levels 0 and 1.
+QOS level 2 should work, but is experimental until better tested.

 # Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).